St. Peter's Chapel-of-Ease, Hebden

 The Building and Consecration of the Church

 The two leading the project were the rectors of Linton of the time.
 Linton had an ecclesiastic peculiarity that would have been at home in Trollope's Barchester Chronicles.
 Normally the office of rector was in the gift of the Lord of the Manor or principal landowner, and was paid out of tithes.
-In Linton's case, there were until 1860 two rectors, who each held a moiety - one half of the entitlements, and who shared the duties between them.
+In Linton's case, there were until 1860 two rectors, who each held a mediety, and who shared the duties between them.
 Originally, the patronage of both medieties was held by the Lords Grey of Rotherfield, but the patronage of the first mediety came to the Crown in the time of Queen Elizabeth, and the second in the time of King James I. In the nineteenth century the patronage was exercised by the prime minister.
 Hebden Parish Council were still paying the equivalent of tithes on their land until the middle of the twentieth century.
 The rectors in the 1840s were Henry Crofts, and Edward Coultherd.

 Edward Coulthurst (1795-1849) was the elder of the two incumbents.
 He was rector from 1821 to his death in 1849.
 He was born in Gargrave, graduated from St. Peter's College, Cambridge in 1818, and died in Machynlleth where he was buried.

 The land on which the church lies was donated by the Rev. Henry Ives Bailey (1778-1870), who at the time was the incumbent of St. Paul's, Drighlington.
 Although born in Norfolk and dying in Nottinghamshire, Bailey was a substantial landowner in Hebden.
-According to land tax records he owned a substantial amount of land in 1827, and at the time of the tithe map in 1846 he and his son owned over 26 acres, and at the time of the 1857 Enclosures he owned 27 acres, for which he was awarded an allotment of 90 acres.
+According to land tax records he owned a substantial amount of land in 1827, and at the time of the tithe map in 1846 he and his son owned over 26 acres.
+At the time of the 1857 Enclosures he owned 27 acres in the parish, for which he was awarded an allotment of 90 acres.
 He (and his son Henry Bailey) also held a share of the Manorial Rights, and so benefited from the proceeds of the mineral exploitation on Hebden Moor.